project-chip/connectedhomeip/docs/silabs/general/ARTIFACTS.md

 ## Matter Bootloader Binaries

-If you are using the OTA functionality and especially if you are using an EFR32MG2x device you will need to flash a bootloader binary on your device along with the application image.
+If you are using the OTA functionality and especially if you are using an EFR32MG2x device, you will need to flash a bootloader binary on your device along with the application image.
 Bootloader binaries for all of the Matter supported devices are available here: